SLMpickings - an arts and culture blog

 Last Saturday the nation was wowed by Britain’s Got Talent auditionees Another Kind of Blue.
 Their immersive performance captivated audiences with its mesmerising story-telling, told through a fusion of animation and contemporary dance.
 BGT is no stranger to innovative dance groups – 2013 winners Attraction engaged viewers with their shadow theatre performances - but Another Kind of Blue raised the bar further still.
+Choreographer David Middendorp has always been fascinated by the possibilities of dance and animation, so he established the group in 2007 to realise his aspirations.
+I spoke to him about the troupe’s BGT audition piece and the unique blend of technology and dance. |

 An accomplished dancer himself, Middendorp studied at the Hague’s Royal Conservatory, Rotterdam Dance Academy and the prestigious Julliard School in New York.
 His journey to becoming a choreographer started with his parents.
 His father was an engineer, and his mother an artist, writer and illustrator.
 Being surrounded by creativity sparked an interest in animation, and it was only a matter of time before his two passions should meet.